Slow cooker beef curry is a quick to prepare meal that can be adjusted to make it as mild or spicy as you like.

 I can pop all the ingredients in the slow cooker bowl, switch it on and then come back later to a tasty dinner to serve (with the addition of some rice).

-• Fresh ginger, grated – I used about 1 tbsp
+- Fresh or frozen ginger – I used about 1 tbsp

 Making It